 Jane Qian Liu is Assistant Professor in Translation and Chinese Studies.
 She completed her DPhil degree at University of Oxford, and taught four years at Beijing Normal University.
 She has published in English and in Chinese on modern Chinese literature, translation studies, and comparative literature, including Transcultural Lyricism: Translation, Intertextuality, and the Rise of Emotion in Modern Chinese Love Fiction, 1899-1925 (Brill 2017), and ‘The Making of Transcultural Lyricism in Su Manshu’s Fiction Writing’ (Modern Chinese Literature and Culture, 2016).
 Her current research examines literary reflections of particular affective expressions in early Republican China.
 She is associate editor of Comparative Literature & World Literature, an academic journal published biannually.

 Jane Qian Liu's research examines the creative translation carried out by Chinese translators at the beginning of the twentieth century, how they read, misread, and rewrote foreign fictional works.
-She also discusses the intertextual relationship between Chinese writers and the translations of European literature that they read.
-Her first book, Transcultural Lyricism: Translation, Intertextuality, and the Rise of Emotion in Modern Chinese Love Fiction, 1899-1925 ((Brill, 2017) focused on the intricate process of literary influence in translingual and cross-cultural settings, and in particular that which is reflected in literary translation and creation.
-She is currently working on a monograph that explores the reception of translated love stories among Chinese readers in early twentieth century and contains the scenario with a brand new conceptual framework, combining the examination of translated texts with that of cross-cultural understanding, and ultimately that of metaphysical reflections on the phenomenon of morbus litterarius.
+She also discusses the intertextual relationship between modern Chinese literature and translations of European literature.
+Her first book, Transcultural Lyricism: Translation, Intertextuality, and the Rise of Emotion in Modern Chinese Love Fiction, 1899-1925 ((Brill, 2017) focuses on the intricate process of literary influence in translingual and cross-cultural settings, and in particular that which is reflected in literary translation and creation.
+She is currently working on her second monograph which explores the reception of translated love stories among Chinese readers in early twentieth century and contains the scenario with a brand new conceptual framework, combining the examination of translated texts with the experience of reading, and ultimately that of metaphysical reflections on the phenomenon of morbus litterarius.

 Teaching and supervision